-Establishing a sharing connection on 23andMe allows users to view one another's profile names, information from compatible reports, and the number and location of overlapping DNA segments.
+Establishing a sharing connection on 23andMe allows users to view one another's profile names and information (including profile sex), information from compatible reports, and the number and location of overlapping DNA segments.
 A sharing connection does not allow either person to search or download the other person's raw data, access their DNA Relatives list, or if applicable, view reports that require an additional consent, or view and download the other person’s Reports Archive.

 When inviting someone to share, you can choose between two levels as described below:

 - Information you may have shared about your grandparents’ birthplaces (if you completed the Family Origins survey).

 - Information you provided in your DNA Relatives profile (such as birth year).
 Please note: This information is only available to your connections if you participated in DNA Relatives and chose to fill out your DNA Relatives profile.

 - If you're related, see the location of matching DNA segments between yourself and the match, as well as any DNA relatives matches that you have in common.
 Furthermore, this shared segment information may be downloaded by your match through the DNA Relatives list download.
 Learn more.